drufball/yosai/_drafts/seige.md

 Amidst the confusion, Katsumi picked herself up off the ground and approached.
 She had returned to her human form, though the bark-like skin remained, covering the spot on her stomach where her scar had been.
 She crouched beside Mamoru's unconscious body and lifted him delicately.

 Holding Mamoru, she turned to Susano.
-"Sakuya, does she live?"
+"Sakuya lives?"

 "Huh?
 Oh, yeah she's fine.
 You should have seen her face though!
 She looked so indignant trudging back through the forest."
 The god's electric eyes closed again as they laughed.
-"Are you going to keep fighting her when she gets back?"
+"Are you going to keep fighting when she gets back?"

 Katsumi shook her head.
 "No. She bested me.
 I will follow, for now."
 Katsumi turned away.
 "Hideyo!
 Can you come heal Mamoru's wounds?"